Celebrate this special day in your classroom with our range of hands-on activities that will show learners how wonderful their families are.

 A family tree is a fun way to get learners to think about their family and how everyone relates to each other.
 It can easily be adapted for higher and lower-level learners, too.

-A family tree can be adapted for higher and lower level learners, for lower levels learners keep the vocabulary to 3-4 family members and add onto this number for higher level learners.
-Download our template or ask learners to create their own personal tree.
-To create personalised trees, allow each child to draw or paint a picture of a tree.
-Then give them a selection of sticky post it notes to place their family members.
+For lower-level learners restrict to three or four family members and extend for higher-level learners.
+Download our template or, for extra creativity, ask learners to create their own tree.
+To create personalised trees, ask each child to draw or paint a picture of a tree.
+When complete, give them a selection of sticky post-it notes to allow them to write their family members’ names.

-This is a fun communicative game to get the students talking.
-Give each student a family member and they need to describe it in as much detail as they can to a partner, a group or the class.
-The other learners need to guess who the family member is for the description.
+This family-favourite game is a great interactive tool to get students talking.
+Allocate everyone a family member and ask them to describe them in as much detail as they can to a partner, a group, or the wider class.
+Take it in turns to ask the other learners to guess who the family member is from the description.

-In many Ladybird Readers the topic of the family is evident.
-Peppa Pig always has adventures with her family, ask learners to make up their own adventure using their family members.
+In many Ladybird Readers, the topic of the family is evident and central to the story.
+Peppa Pig always has adventures with her family, and while reading these books you can ask learners to make up their own adventure through creative writing, using their own family members.

-Here are some other great books to use to talk about the topic of families:
+These other great books can also be used to talk about the topic of families:

 Topsy and Tim

 Use Ladybird Readers to focus on the relationship of siblings in general.
-Elicit information about students who have siblings or are a twin like Topsy and Tim.
+Ask students to discuss their own siblings and find out if anyone has a twin, just like Topsy and Tim.

 Hansel and Gretel

-A classic tale that also focuses on the relationship between siblings and the adventure they have together.
-Read the book and talk about how Hansel and Gretel take care of each other.
+This classic tale also focuses on the relationship between siblings and the adventure they have together.
+Read the book and use it as a starting point to talk about how Hansel and Gretel take care of each other throughout the story.